David Bellavia: Military service

 The actions for which Bellavia earned a Silver Star Medal took place on his 29th birthday.
 As a member of Company A, Task Force 2-2, 1st Infantry Division, his platoon was assigned during Operation Phantom Fury to clear a block of twelve buildings from which insurgents were firing on American forces.
 The platoon began searching house-to-house.
 At the tenth house, Bellavia fatally shot an insurgent preparing to load a rocket-propelled grenade.
 A second insurgent fired at him, and Bellavia wounded him in the shoulder.
 When Staff Sergeant Bellavia entered a bedroom, the wounded insurgent followed, forcing Bellavia to kill him.
 When another insurgent began firing from upstairs, Bellavia returned fire and killed him.
 A fourth insurgent then jumped out of a closet in the bedroom, yelling and firing his weapon as he leaped over a bed trying to reach Bellavia.
 The insurgent tripped and Bellavia wounded him.
 Bellavia chased the insurgent when he ran upstairs.
 He followed the wounded insurgent's bloody footprints to a room on the left and threw in a fragmentation grenade.
 Upon entering the room, Bellavia discovered it was filled with propane tanks and plastic explosives.
 He did not fire his weapon for fear of setting off an explosion and instead then engaged in hand-to-hand combat with the insurgent, which led to Bellavia killing the insurgent by stabbing him in the collarbone.

 Bellavia's actions in Fallujah were first documented in the November 22, 2004 Time magazine cover story, "Into the Hot Zone", by journalist Michael Ware, who was attached with Bellavia's unit during the fight.
 Partial video capturing the event can be seen in Michael Ware's documentary Only the Dead.

 After serving for six years, Bellavia left the service with the rank of staff sergeant in 2005.

 On June 7, 2019, it was revealed to the media that Bellavia's Silver Star would be upgraded to the Medal of Honor.
-Bellavia was awarded the Silver Star for actions clearing houses during the Second Battle of Fallujah in November 2004.
 The Medal of Honor awarding ceremony took place at the White House on June 25, 2019, and was awarded to Bellavia by President Donald Trump.
 The ceremony was also attended by former members of Bellavia's platoon in Iraq.